davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   Target Machines.

 gnu_inline
-  ``gnu_inline`` function attribute
-  This attribute should be used with a function that is also declared with the ``inline`` keyword.
+  ``gnu_inline`` function attributeThis attribute should be used with a function that is also declared with the ``inline`` keyword.
 It directs GCC to treat the function as if it were defined in gnu90 mode even when compiling in C99 or gnu99 mode.